 - 5.1.
 Whilst Ofgem's principal statutory objective is to protect the interests of consumers, present and future, we also have important duties relating to the environment and to sustainable development.
 In addition, the Secretary of State has provided statutory guidance on social and environmental matters to which we must have regard.
 Given our statutory duties, we are keen to ensure, as far as we can, that emissions reductions are made cost-effectively to minimise the burden on consumers, especially those in fuel poverty. - 5.2.
 As the independent regulator of the sector that is responsible for the majority of greenhouse gas emission in Britain, it is clear we have an important role to play.
-Recognising the increasing weight of scientific evidence on climate change, changing attitudes in society, and the potential costs of inaction highlighted by the Stem Report, we have done much to take forward the sustainability agenda within the context of our existing statutory duties. - 5.3.
+We have done much to take forward the sustainability agenda within the context of our existing statutory duties. - 5.3.
 During 2007 we demonstrated on many fronts our commitment to putting sustainable development considerations at the heart of our work.
-For example, we: - sought to influence the Commission and UK Government in relation to the EU Emissions Trading scheme and the support mechanism for renewable generation; - set new incentives for National Grid to reduce greenhouse gas emissions from its transmission networks;
+For example, we: - sought to influence the Commission and UK Government in relation to the EU Emissions Trading scheme and the support mechanism for renewable generation; - set new incentives for National Grid to reduce greenhouse gas emissions from its transmission networks; - proposed new incentives for the gas distribution networks to cut greenhouse gas emissions from their networks; - carried out a joint review with Government of the arrangements for access to the transmission system to enable faster connection of lower carbon and renewable generation; - carried out a joint review with Government on distributed energy looking at the incentives and barriers that impact on distributed electricity generation;

-- proposed new incentives for the gas distribution networks to cut greenhouse gas emissions from their networks; - carried out a joint review with Government of the arrangements for access to the transmission system to enable faster connection of lower carbon and renewable generation; - carried out a joint review with Government on distributed energy looking at the incentives and barriers that impact on distributed electricity generation; - fully engaged with industry and Government on smart metering, including running the smart metering trials and developing technical standards that will speed up the roll out of smart meters nationwide; - reported to the Treasury on the development of microgeneration tariffs; and - developed with industry new guidelines for renewable and low carbon tariffs that we hope will stimulate much larger take-up of these products. - 5.4.
-We have recently published our second report on sustainable development.
+- fully engaged with industry and Government on smart metering, including running the smart metering trials and developing technical standards that will speed up the roll out of smart meters nationwide; - reviewed the development of microgeneration tariffs in response to a request from the Treasury; and - worked with industry and consumer groups to develop new guidelines for renewable and low carbon tariffs that we hope will stimulate much larger take-up of these products. - 5.4.
+We have published our second report on sustainable development.
 The report contains a list of indicators that can be used to assess progress in making the energy sector more sustainable.
-We have only limited powers and influence over many of these indicators.
+But it is important to recognise that Ofgem has only limited powers and influence over many of these indicators.
 The report highlights the actions that we will take and highlights where we think the Government or other agencies could do more and where the indicators suggest that existing policy measures are not delivering. - 5.5.
 An important role for Ofgem and the Government is to remove barriers to innovation and to provide regulatory and policy frameworks that support long term investment.
 This will encourage companies to invest in new, innovative and effective ways of delivering a more sustainable energy system. - 5.6.
 Where matters are not under our direct control we nonetheless see it as our responsibility to facilitate change.
 This we do by engaging in the debate, trying to persuade the relevant players to make the changes that would ease the transition to a low carbon energy sector in a cost-effective way, and contributing information and expertise where we can. - 5.7.
 Sustainable development considerations are at the heart of Ofgem's policy and decision-making processes.
 The Authority's sustainable development subcommittee, which is chaired by Robin Bidwell, meets regularly to discuss policy proposals.
 We also organise the high level industry Environmental Advisory Group, which discusses environmental issues and their impact on the energy sector.